byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 ### connect

-The connect statement is used to connect external storage engine eg. MySQL, ElasticSearch with some options.
+The connect statement is used to connect the external storage engines ie. MySQL, ElasticSearch etc. with options.

 Connect Syntax: